hiandersson/dream-rl-agents/Documentation/PPO.md

 #### Keeping things in check with the clipped surrogate function

 If the approximation does not hold anymore (the ratio being close to 1) this can lead to a really bad policy.
+When the policy changes by a large amount it is easy that we run over a cliff (from being at the peak of expected future reward, from the policies perspective).
+After that we might be stuck in a flat bottom and not be able to recover.

+The way to solve this problem is to

 ![Clipped surrogate](/Documentation/PPOClippedSurrogate.png)